 Bizagi and RPA– bridging the gap

 But, as discussed in my previous RPA blog, rather than replacing jobs, it will simply enhance them, the rise of the humans if you will.
-Bots will enhance our working lives rather than disrupt and detract from them.
+Digital workers will enhance our working lives rather than disrupt and detract from them.
 RPA can take over menial, day-to-day tasks, allowing people to focus on higher-value activities that will help to drive down costs and provide better customer service.
 KPMG estimates that the labor eliminated by RPA reduces cost by an average of 45% to 75%.

 Bizagi is valued for its ability to marry new technology with legacy enterprise applications.
 Legacy applications can in turn, greatly benefit from the introduction of RPA as it substitutes routine, manual tasks for automated ones.
 Enterprises “see RPA as part of their automation strategy” because it “boosts productivity with minimal process change [and] brings an easy-to-calculate ROI,” Forrester said in their February 2017 Wave report.
 Used together, Bizagi and RPA can help you to achieve true digital process automation.